Discarded photo negatives show China in an era of change

 While the resulting images can be, at times, inexplicably surreal (an old man standing in a cacti bush, or a woman posing next to a fake shark), they are often mundane.
 Yet, after spending a year and half "looking for gems," Sauvin realized that the strength of his archive lay not in occasional humorous discoveries, but in the bigger picture that emerged.

-Most of the images were taken between 1985 and the mid-200s, when the widespread adoption of digital cameras made film largely obsolete.
+Most of the images were taken between 1985 and the mid-2000s, when the widespread adoption of digital cameras made film largely obsolete.
 It was a time of rapid economic development, and the photos show how this played out in people's lives: families posing with new household appliances or standing with statues of Ronald McDonald after fast food arrived in China in the early 1990s.

 The pictures also document people's changing relationship with the medium of photography, as cameras went from expensive luxuries to everyday items.